ossf/security-reviews/README.md

-# Open Source Security Reviews
+# Security Reviews

 This repository contains a collection of security reviews of open source software.
 It is a public resource that anyone can contribute to, and is consumable by anyone under a permissive license.

+## How do I submit a security review?

 ***Note: Do not disclose "new" or "unknown" vulnerabilities to this project or to this repository.***

-## How Can I Submit a Security Review?

 - [ ] Choose an open source component and complete the form on the [QuickStart](https://ossf.github.io/security-reviews/quickstart.html) page to generate your review (it will be a markdown file).
 - [ ] Clone this repository and add your security review to the relevant path in the [reviews](https://github.com/ossf/security-reviews/tree/main/reviews) directory (see [Naming Reviews](#naming-reviews)).